mendix/docs/content/en/docs/developerportal/operate/backups/restore-backup.md

 When a backup restore fails, you will be notified via your app's **Backup Activity** log (found in the **Backups** page of the *Developer Portal*).
 When this happens, all data that was restored until the point of failure will be present in your database.
 This will leave the database only partially restored; not all data from the backup file will be present in your database.

 Your database must be large enough to hold the decompressed size of the database as stored in your backup file's [db folder](#db-folder), plus an overhead of 2.25 GB.
 This overhead is employed during the restoration process.
+For example, if the size of your decompressed database in the **db folder** is 6 GB, your database must have at least 8.25 GB of storage.

 In the event that a backup restore fails in this way, you will need to retry the backup restore.
 When you retry, please ensure your database meets the size requirements explained above.